bradf83/springreact/README.md

 # React + Spring Boot
 An application built with a Spring Boot back end and ReactJS front end.
-This is currently a combination of bits and parts from the two tutorials linked in the credits below

 # Running
 Since I already forgot and screwed this up, time I record it